OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`internal fragmentation` since any space not actually used by the file in the last cluster is wasted.

+   code generation
+      A phase in a :term:`compiler` that transforms :term:`intermediate code` into the final executable form of the code.
+      More generally, this can refer to the process of turning a parse tree (that determines the correctness of the structure of the program) into actual instructions that the computer can execute.

+   code optimization
+      A phase in a :term:`compiler` that makes changes in the code (typically :term:`assembly code`) with the goal of replacing it with a version of the code that will run faster while performing the same computation.

    cohesion
       In :term:`object-oriented programming <object-oriented programming paradigm>`,
       a term that refers to the degree to which a class has a single